Eugen Sandow

 Eugen Sandow (born Friedrich Wilhelm Müller, [ˈfʁiːdʁɪç ˈvɪlhɛlm ˈmʏlɐ]; 2 April 1867 – 14 October 1925) was a German bodybuilder and showman from Prussia.
-Born in Königsberg, Sandow became interested in bodybuilding at the age of ten during a visit to Italy.
-After a spell in the circus, Sandow studied under strongman Ludwig Durlacher in the late 1880s.
+He was born in Königsberg, and became interested in bodybuilding at the age of ten during a visit to Italy.

+After time in the circus, Sandow studied under strongman Ludwig Durlacher in the late 1880s.
 On Durlacher's recommendation, he began entering strongman competitions, performing in matches against leading figures in the sport such as Charles Sampson, Frank Bienkowski, and Henry McCann.
 In 1901 he organised what is believed to be the world's first major bodybuilding competition.
 Set in London's Royal Albert Hall, Sandow judged the event alongside author Sir Arthur Conan Doyle and athlete/sculptor Charles Lawes-Wittewronge.
+Sandow is known as the "father of modern bodybuilding".

 Early life

-Sandow was born to a family of Jewish origin in Königsberg, Prussia (now Kaliningrad), on 2 April 1867.
-His father was German, while his mother was of Russian descent.
-Although his parents were born Jewish, the family were Lutherans and wanted him to become a Lutheran minister.
+Sandow was born in Königsberg, Prussia (now Kaliningrad), on 2 April 1867.
+His father was German, and his mother was of Russian descent.
+The family members, originally Jewish, were Lutherans and wanted him to become a Lutheran minister.
 He left Prussia in 1885 to avoid military service and traveled throughout Europe, becoming a circus athlete and adopting Eugen Sandow as his stage name, adapting and Germanizing his Russian mother's maiden name, Sandov.

-In Brussels he visited the gym of a fellow strongman, Ludwig Durlacher, better known under his stage name "Professor Attila".
-Durlacher recognized Sandow's potential, mentored him, and in 1889 encouraged him to travel to London and take part in a strongmen competition.
+In Brussels, he visited the gym of a fellow strongman, Ludwig Durlacher, better known under his stage name "Professor Attila".
+Durlacher recognized Sandow's potential, mentored him, and in 1889 encouraged him to travel to London and enter a strongmen competition.
 Sandow handily beat the reigning champion and won instant fame and recognition for his strength.
 This launched him on his career as an athletic superstar.
 Soon he was receiving requests from all over Britain for performances.
 For the next four years, Sandow refined his technique and crafted it into popular entertainment with posing and incredible feats of strength.